avery-blanchard/avery-blanchard.github.io/content/projects.md

 ## Robotic Grasping System
 ### Columbia University COMSW4733
 A project focusing on deep learning, semantic parsing, ICP and RRT algorithms to build a self-improving robotic grasping system.
-Image segmentation is used for object detection, the ICP algorithm is used to estimate object pose, and path planning is done using the RRT algorithm
+Image segmentation is used for object detection, the ICP algorithm is used to estimate object pose, and path planning is done using the RRT algorithm.